-What do Ivor Novello, Lawrence of Arabia, Queen Victoria and the Forgotten Father of English Sport have in common?
+What do Ivor Novello, Lawrence of Arabia, Arthur Morrison, Queen Victoria and the creator of the FA Cup have in common?
 Answer – they all have connections to Chingford.

 Our walk includes following a map based on an 1838 tithe map showing fields which now reflect its history and footpaths which still exist today.

-We will hear about Friday Hill House which was once the home of the Boothby-Heathcotes, a family whose actions over the course of a century dramatically improved the lives of Chingford residents.
+We will hear about the Boothby-Heathcotes, a family whose actions over the course of a century dramatically improved the lives of Chingford residents.

-The walk finishes at Queen Elizabeth’s Hunting Lodge next to a 19th Century refreshment retreat only a 10 minute downhill walk back to the station.
+The walk finishes at a 19th Century refreshment retreat on the edge of Epping Forest but only a 10 minute downhill walk back to the station.
 There are two pubs close to the finish too.